mcpower/ctf-writeups/2019-gctf-code-golf.md

 It needs to be either `a` or `c`, depending on which one is a space or not.
 We're guaranteed that one of them *is* a space... so is there a nice way of representing the hole?
-Recalling [another answer](spaceless) from the Code Golf Stack Exchange thread, space is less than all printable ASCII!
+Recalling [another answer][spaceless] from the Code Golf Stack Exchange thread, space is less than all printable ASCII!
 Therefore, taking the `max` of `a` and `c` is what we need in that case.
 This brings us down to **189/181**: